ilyasmg/sort-deepsort-yolov3-ROS/README.md

 1) In both trackers sort and deep sort the last tracked bounding box remains even when there is no detection
 2) For SORT, publishing the bounding box and ID results doesn't work
-3) For DEEP SORT, everything works but there is a small delay in the sort video
+3) For DEEP SORT, everything works but there is a small delay in the sort video I will try to solve them in the future, but if you find a solution or ways to improve this repository a pull request is always welcome!
 ## Disclaimer

 This project is using code from: